-Climate change is a hard reality, and the world is receiving devastating impacts – cyclones, floods, heatwaves, wildfires, hurricanes, sea level rise, etc. Due to climatic disturbances, another problem is shouting for our attention.
-That is global food security.
+Climate change is a complex reality, and the world is receiving devastating impacts – cyclones, floods, heatwaves, wildfires, hurricanes, sea level rise, etc. Due to climatic disturbances, another problem is the need to attract our attention.

-Most food crops are water intensive and heavily dependent on rain and irrigation.
+Most food crops are water-intensive and heavily dependent on rain and irrigation.
 However, given water shortages, we must find responses to mitigate the looming effects of climate change on our food system.

 What is the solution to food security?